Wealden District Council

 Worked with ESCC library service to provide outreach IT support – promoting library service which offers this at the libraries on a regular basis.

-During Covid lock down’s Library Service offered IT support.
+During Covid lockdown the Library Service offered IT support.

 Street Learning programme has a range of IT courses.